Do you want to avoid google penalties on your WordPress website?

 In spite of its prevalence, the term “Google Penalties” is something of a misnomer.
 Website owners, digital marketers, and search engine optimizers often feel penalized by Google’s algorithm changes.
 However, Google updates prevent search engine manipulations leading to unfair rankings.

 With this in mind, the way to avoid Google “penalties,” and rank well, should be obvious.
 Commission professional web developers to create a good website for you.
 Create good content for internet users.
 Persevere.
-And most importantly – don’t use manipulative, underhanded tactics to try to get ahead in the SEO game.
+Most importantly – don’t use manipulative, underhanded tactics to try to get ahead in the SEO game.

 Don’t Use Content Farms